 We now examine problem (1) with a stochastic channel process.
-Here, the channel state of each user is a random process over time but is assumed to be known at the beginning of each time slot; i.e. $q{jk}$ is assumed known at the beginning of time slot k for each
+Here, the channel state of each user is a random process over time but is assumed to be known at the beginning of each time slot; i.e. $q{jk}$ is assumed known at the beginning of time slot k for each user j but is unknown for future time slots.
+The channel state of each user is assumed independent of other users and is also independent over time.
+First we consider a linear rate-power curve and then in the next section investigate the more general case of a convex rate-power relationship.

-4.1 Linear Rate-Power Curve
+4.1.
+Linear Rate-Power Curve

-The power expenditure is assumed to be a linear function of the transmission rate, i.e. $f(\mu{jk}, q{jk}) =$ $\frac{\mu{jk}}{q{jk}}$ .
-With a linear rate-power curve it can be shown that it is optimal for the transmitter to transmit the entire data of a user in just one slot.
-Intuitively, this stems from the fact that the transmitter will only decide to serve a user during a given time slot if the channel quality during that time slot is better than the expected channel quality that the user will experience in the future.
-Due to the linearity of the rate power curve, the cost per unit data is constant during the time slot.
-Hence, if the transmitter decided to serve a given user, then it follows that it should transmit all of the data belonging to that user.
-Mathematically, this follows from the fact that the dynamic programming value function, which measure the expected energy cost to serve that user in the future, can be shown to be concave in the amount of data that remains to be served.
-This concavity, when combined with the linear rate power relationship, is sufficient to show that the optimal solution is either not to serve the user or to transmit all of the user's data at once.
+The power expenditure is assumed to be a linear function of the transmission rate, i.e. $f(\mu{jk}, q{jk}) = \frac{\mu{jk}}{q{jk}}$ .
+With a linear rate-power curve it can be shown that it is optimal for the transmitter to simply transmit the entire data of a user in just one slot.
+The reason lies in the linearity of the cost function (the expected cost is linear in the amount of data).
+The scheduling policy is then to choose the "best slot" in some statistical sense depending on the present channel conditions and the time left until the deadline.
+The above argument holds only for the linear rate-power curve.
+In general for a convex rate-power curve the optimal solution may serve a user over multiple time slots.
 We treat the convex rate-power curve case in Section 4.2.

 We begin by first presenting an optimal on-line policy based on dynamic programming (DP) and then compare the performance of various simple heuristic policies.
 For simplicity we assume a constant amount of data d for each user.
+The arguments that follow can be easily extended to the case with variable data for the users.
 As each user is served within a single time slot, the value function for the DP recursion just depends on the number and the channel conditions of the remaining users.
-In the more general case where each user has a different amount of data, a similar approach can be applied, however that would involve keeping track of the amount of data that each user has to be served (or at least the order of the remaining users in terms of how much data they each have to be served).
 Let $\mathcal{J}k(n_k, \underline{q}k)$ be the cost of having $n_k$ users remaining to be served at time slot k, where $\underline{q}k$ is the vector whose component $(q_j)k$ is the channel state of user j at time slot k.
-The recursive DP equation for this problem can be written as, where $u_k$ is the decision taken by the server at time k (i.e., if a user j is served $u_k = j$ ), $n{k+1}$ is the number of remaining users after the decision $(n{k+1} = n_k \text{ if no user is served, otherwise it equals } n_k - 1$ ), I is the indicator function whose form is and
+The recursive DP equation for this problem can be written as, where $u_k$ is the decision taken by the server at time k (i.e., if a user j is served $u_k = j$ ), $n{k+1}$ is the number of remaining users after the decision $(n{k+1} = n_k)$ if no user is served, otherwise it equals $n_k - 1$ ), I is the indicator function whose form is and